 Walk the trails on Orford Ness

 After your welcome by an experienced ranger, follow the waymarked trails through the internationally rare and protected vegetated shingle, salt-marsh, mud-flats and brackish lagoons.
 See the wide range of birds and plants on the Ness.
 The red route is open on all open days but access to the blue and green routes is restricted to protect the wildlife during the breeding season.

 Self guided trails

 Walk the main route in spring and summer or wait until after the breeding season for more trails to open.
 The red route, mainly on tarmac roads, is open whenever the site is open to visitors.
 It passes through the site of the WWI airfield , now home to marshland birds.
-It then crosses Stony Ditch on the Bailey Bridge to the vegetated shingle habitats, the lighthouse and beach where some paths are shingle and uneven.
+It then crosses Stony Ditch on the Bailey Bridge to the vegetated shingle habitats where some paths are shingle and uneven.

 Open seasonally once young birds have fledged from Airfield Marsh, the blue route is a peaceful extension of the red route.
 Although a concrete road this route can be flooded after heavy rain.